0:00

 sketchbook illustrations by Beth Spencer

 I worried so much about people judging me based on the art I was producing, resulting in a spiral of self doubt and compulsive editing.
+Distancing myself from digital drawing forced me to find ways of working that felt true to me.

 sketchbook art by Beth Spencer